-Yet, attracting and retaining skilled employees ranks among the top three concerns of senior business leaders according to recent studies by Deloitte, PwC and Korn Ferry.
+Yet, attracting and retaining skilled employees ranks among the top three concerns of senior business leaders according to recent studies by Deloitte, PwC, and Korn Ferry.
 By all accounts, hiring isn’t working well within many companies.
-Incessant frustration with any of the following can be heard in most organizations: the speed that interested/qualified candidates are identified, recruiters’ ability to compel top talent to consider opportunities, the quality of candidates presented to hiring managers, the cost of talent acquisition efforts and more.
+Incessant frustration with any or all of the following can be heard in most organizations: the speed with which interested and qualified candidates are identified, recruiters’ ability to compel top talent to consider opportunities, the quality of candidates presented to hiring managers, the ability to rapidly drive new hires’ productivity, the cost of talent acquisition efforts . . .

 As the noise increases, many HR and TA leaders turn to that which seems to be the most obvious solution: talent acquisition technology.
 And there’s something for everyone!
 In fact, there are dozens (hundreds?) of somethings for everyone: technologies for applicant tracking, employee referral, job search, brand creation, job marketing, resume builders, job board distributors, social networks, job search, CRM, mobile apply, resume parsing, job matching, interview scheduling, video interview, skills and fit assessments, candidate referral, AI, predictive analytics, metrics management, VMS, temp labor management, and so on and so on.

 Despite the explosive growth of talent acquisition technologies - and the vast number of problems they claim to solve - hiring isn’t getting better, faster or cheaper.
 Why?